sanjeevgadre/Kaggle-Titanic/README.md

 The fourth part of my solution applies tress based learning algorithms - random forest ensemble, bagged tree ensemble and boosted trees ensemble.

 For each of the learning algorithm I estimated the test set prediction accuracy and in the final fifth part I use the top 4 performing algorithms - logistic regression with hand-crafted feature engineering, random forest ensemble, bagged trees ensemble and boosted trees ensemble -  to make predictions for the test data-set.
 We use Kaggle's evaluation engine to get final verified results of the performance of these 4 algorithms.

+##  The Directory Structure
+The entire project is available either as a single markdown document `Titanic-Experiments-with-ML-algorithms.md` in the root directory or split into 5 sections, paralleling the discussion above, in the `/scripts` directory.
+The data, both input and output is in the `/data` directory.
+Finally the `/RDA` directory contains the RData created and used by the code in both the single document version and the 5-sections version.